AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/Sarcomere.svg/450px-Sarcomere.svg.png" alt="Sarcomere diagram" width=400/>

 The (contr)action within sarcomeres happens between actin and myosin.
 Actin are thin filaments that form the scaffolding, and myosin are thick filaments that pull the actin together, shortening the sarcomere and contracting the muscle.
 Although each sarcomere is small (1.5 to 3.5 µm), many are stacked back to back along the length of each fiber, pulling against each other to contract through the whole range of your joints.
 Many sarcomeres (and fibers and fasciles) bundled in parallel provide the combined force that give muscles strength.
+The strength in all of your muscles comes from these tiny threads pulling against each other.

 Sarcomeres are visible under a microscipe: